Sunday, November 27, 2016

 The Northern Territory

-The prediction of heavy rain for last night did not eventuate but we did receive some rain in Camooweal although it was hardly enough to wet the ground.
+The prediction of heavy rain last night did not come true, but we did receive some rain in Camooweal, though it was hardly enough to wet the ground.

-There was also a rowdy mob at the pub which ended in a fight and the van park we are in is attached to the pub.
-We were kept awake well after midnight with all the drunks out in the street.
+There was also a noisy crowd at the pub, which ended in a fight, and the van park where we are staying is attached to the pub.
+We were kept awake well past midnight with all the drunks in the street.
 Lesson learned...

-Departed around 9ish and were soon crossing the border into the Northern Territory.
-The majority of the creeks for the next 66 km until we reached Avon Downs still had water in them and for our entire journey of 376 km the roadsides were covered with lovely green grass.
+We left around 9ish and were soon crossing into the Northern Territory.
+Most of the creeks for the next 66 km, until we reached Avon Downs, still contained water, and for our entire 376 km journey, the roadside verges were covered with lush, green grass.

-A brief stop at Wonarah Bore for our morning coffee before stopping at the Barkly Roadhouse for lunch.
-Two bottles of iced chocolate a sausage roll and an egg and bacon roll was over $23.00.
+We made a quick stop at Wonarah Bore for our morning coffee before stopping at the Barkly Roadhouse for lunch.
+Two bottles of iced chocolate, a sausage roll, and an egg and bacon roll cost over $23.00.
 Ouch..

-We were going to continue across the Barkly Tableland past the Three Ways this evening but once we reached the 41 Mile Bore Rest Area I decided that was enough for the day and needed to stop for the evening.
-The strong head wind we'd been driving into all day was another factor in retiring early.
+We had planned to continue across the Barkly Tableland past the Three Ways this evening, but once we reached the 41 Mile Bore Rest Area, I decided that was enough for the day and that we needed to stop for the night.
+The strong headwind we had been driving into all day was another reason for stopping early.

-Last year when we camped here we spent time collecting eight bags of rubbish and depositing them in the bins that were provided.
-This year we were so surprised how clean the area was until we walked towards the rear of the site and were totally disgusted by the amount of toilet paper and faeces lying about on the ground.
-Soon free sites like this will be closed all over the country.
-I'm not sure if it's the backpackers in their whizz bang vans or Australians who have no bloody idea or just don't care.
+Last year, when we camped here, we spent time collecting eight bags of rubbish and disposing of them in the bins provided.
+This year, we were pleasantly surprised by how clean the area was, until we walked towards the rear of the site and were utterly disgusted by the amount of toilet paper and faeces scattered on the ground.
+Soon, free sites like this will be closed all over the country.
+It may be the backpackers in their flashy vans, Australians who have no idea, or simply those who just don't care.

-Several drops of rain fell this afternoon and more overnight but again not what had been predicted.
+Several drops of rain fell this afternoon, with more overnight, but again, not as much as had been forecast.

-We left just after 8am and 70 km later reached the Three Ways before turning north onto the Stuart Highway which would eventually lead us to Darwin.
-From here we continued north towards Daly Waters.
-Our original plan was to spend seven days camped at Longreach Waterhole but with recent rains we have decided the black soil that surrounds the waterhole may trap us indefinitely.
+We left just after 8am and, 70 km later, reached the Three Ways before turning north onto the Stuart Highway, which would eventually lead us to Darwin.
+From there, we continued north towards Daly Waters.
+Our original plan was to camp for seven days at Longreach Waterhole, but recent rains have led us to believe that the black soil surrounding the waterhole might trap us indefinitely.

-As we passed the turnoff we could see that the access road was covered with pools of water so our decision was a good one.
+As we passed the turnoff, it was clear that the access road was flooded with pools of water, making our decision a wise one.

-We arrived in Daly Waters and paid $20 for an unpowered site with powered sites at $32.
+We arrived in Daly Waters and paid $20 for an unpowered site, with powered sites costing $32.

-The campground is no more than a large dirt paddock and a better option would be to stay at the Highway Inn Motel and Caravan Park.
-It's on the Stuart Highway not far from Daly Waters but has much better facilities, swimming pool and even green grass.
+The campground is a large dirt paddock; a better option is to stay at the Highway Inn Motel and Caravan Park.
+It's located on the Stuart Highway, not far from Daly Waters, and offers much better facilities, including a swimming pool and lush green grass.

 The pubs license has been in continual use since 1930 and it's a little unconventional because over the years many female customers have donated their bras and G-Strings which hang from the ceiling along with all other sorts of memorabilia.